tosoba/MoviperFood/README.md

 <img src="https://raw.githubusercontent.com/tosoba/MoviperFood/master/Screenshot.png" alt="Logo" width="270" height="570">

-A simple restaurant search app (project from 2018).
+A simple restaurant search app.
+It's an old project from 2018 so various issues are to be expected.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>